AriessGit/SQL-EXAM-PART-2/README.md

 # SQL-EXAM-PART-2
-The second part of exam.
-(GROUP BY Queries:, JOIN Queries, Part C, D.
+The second part of the exam.
+(GROUP BY Queries, JOIN Queries, Part C, D).